-Mariya is equally passionate about contemporary classical music, and enjoys collaborating with living composers.
-She has worked in master classes with composers Lembit Beecher and Tobias Picker, and premiered works by Ilya Demutsky, Philip Skaller, Diarmid Flatley, Samara Rice, and Frank S. Li.
-Most notably, she enjoys a longstanding collaboration with composer Elinor Armer.
+Mariya enjoys collaborating with living composers, and has worked in master classes with Lembit Beecher and Tobias Picker and premiered works by Ilya Demutsky, Philip Skaller, Diarmid Flatley, Samara Rice, and Frank S. Li.
+Most notably, she enjoys a longstanding collaboration with acclaimed composer Elinor Armer.

 Mariya’s recent awards include: Young Artist Award, Pasadena Opera Guild (2016), Ellie Silver Award, Holt Competition (2016), Third Place, East Bay Opera League Competition (2016), San Francisco District Winner/Western Regional Encouragement Award, Metropolitan Opera National Council Auditions (2015), and First Place/Lotfi Mansouri Award, Pacific Musical Society (2014).

 “Her warm mezzo tones definitely captured the rhetoric of the English text, and I must confess an inability to say whether she was equally attentive to the Russian portion.
 (I have every reason to believe she was!)”

 ~ Stephen Smoliar, The Rehearsal Studio, October 2016

 “Mezzo-soprano Mariya Kaganskaya made a fine Innkeeper with a lovely voice and stage presence.”

 ~ Meche Kroop, Voce di meche, August 2016

 “… Mariya Kaganskaya […] delighted the crowd with a pathos-filled delivery of “L’amour est un oiseau rebelle” from Bizet’s Carmen.”

 ~ Yoshi Kato, downbeat.com, April 2016

 “… Kaganskaya was focused as Iolanta’s caretaker, Marta.”